VictorBbt/RLRider/README.md

 How to install:

+The build files are available for download in the following drive:

-- **Windows (10 or higher)**: download the file ‘*WindowsBuild*’ on your computer.
-In this file, click on the ‘*.exe*’ file to open it and click ‘continue’ if a warning pops up.
+- **Windows (10 or higher)**: download the folder ‘*Windows*’ on your computer.
+In this folder you will find three folder, one for each level of the game.
+In each of these folders, you will find several files including an executable.
+Click on the ‘*.exe*’ file to open it and click ‘continue’ if a warning pops up.
 You can then play the game with left-clicking on your mouse.
-Then, in the same directory as ‘*WindowsBuild*’, download the files ‘*Reinforce.ipynb*’ and ‘*DQN.ipynb*’ and follow the instructions to run the code.
+Then, in the same folder as this executable, download the files ‘*Reinforce.py*’ and ‘*DQN.py*’ and follow the instructions to run the code.

-- **Mac (10.5 or higher)**: download the file ‘MacBuild.zip’ on your computer.
-Open it to uncompress it.?
-Once you have a file ‘*MacBuild*’, open it and right click on the ‘*.app*’ file and click Open.
+- **Mac (10.5 or higher)**: download the folder ‘*Mac*’ on your computer.
+In this folder you will find three compressed file, one for each level of the game.
+You can decompress them.
+In each of these folders, you will find several files including an executable.
+Click on the ‘*.app*’ file to open it and click ‘continue’ if a warning pops up.
 You can then play the game with left-clicking on your mouse.
-Then, in the same directory as ‘*WindowsBuild*’, download the files ‘*Reinforce.ipynb*’ and ‘*DQN.ipynb*’ and follow the instructions to run the code.
+Then, in the same folder as this executable, download the files ‘*Reinforce.py*’ and ‘*DQN.py*’ and follow the instructions to run the code.

-- **Linux:** download the file ‘LinuxBuild’ on your computer.
-Then, go to this file in your terminal (‘*> cd YOURPATH/LinuxBuild*’).
-Run the following instruction ‘*> chmod .x FILE.x86\_64*’, and then ‘*> ./FILE.x86\_64*’.
+- **Linux:** download the folder ‘*Linux*’ on your computer.
+In this folder you will find three folder, one for each level of the game.
+In each of these folders, you will find several files including an executable.
+Click on the ‘*.x86_64*’ file to open it and click ‘continue’ if a warning pops up.
 You can then play the game with left-clicking on your mouse.
-Then, in the same directory as ‘*WindowsBuild*’, download the files ‘*Reinforce.ipynb*’ and ‘*DQN.ipynb*’ and follow the instructions to run the code.
+Then, in the same folder as this executable, download the files ‘*Reinforce.py*’ and ‘*DQN.py*’ and follow the instructions to run the code.

-Now you should be good tu run the project by following the instructions of the ‘*.ipynb*’ files.
+Now you should be good tu run the project by following the instructions of the ‘*.py*’ files.
 Enjoy!

 Credits:

-- Clément GARANCINI: githublink
+Clément Garancini
+Victor Barberteguy
-- Marc-Antoine Oudotte: githublink
+Marc-Antoine Oudotte